erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Background Image</summary>
 <br>
 I downloaded the background image/hero image from Unsplash which is a website with free images.
-I have used the background image at only the Home page of this project.
-The background color is set to black since no text on the whole website is black, and if the background image wouldn't load the text would still be visable.
+I have used the background image only on the Home page of this project.
+The background color is set to black since no text on the whole website is black, and if the background image wouldn't load the text would still be visible.
 <br>

 Here you can take a look at [Unsplash](https://unsplash.com/) (link).